digitaluniverse/lab-restricted-zone-notifier-using-EIS/understanding_ri_to_eis_conversion.md

 ### Create Classify method

-To create the `classify` method we will use the section of the main function loop that runs the single shot detector on each frame as as well as the section of code that writes the alerts out to the screen as a basis:
+To create the `classify` method we will use the section of the main function loop that runs the single shot detector on each frame as as well as the section of code that writes the alerts out to the screen as a basis.

+Paste is the following code into our **__init__.py** file:

 ```python
  def classify(self, frame_num, img, user_data):